Meeting room readiness

 Built-in privacy, no tiers.

-- Anonymous measurements: RT60, noise, volume, equipment, and anonymized geometry power benchmarks without identifiers.
+- Anonymous measurements: Echo, noise, volume, equipment, and room metrics power benchmarks without identifiers.

 - No room identifiers: Names, sites, and buildings stay in your account.

-- Photos are optional: Used for AI analysis, deleted from cloud after processing.
+- Photos are required for AI analysis: Deleted from cloud after processing and screened on-device before upload.

 Direct support.